-In September 2016, Salesforce revealed Einstein, the suite of AI and machine learning technologies now baked into its core CRM platform.
+In September 2016, Salesforce revealed Einstein, the suite of AI in sales technologies now baked into its core CRM platform.
 Einstein offers a range of insights, predictions, recommendations and automation features across all Salesforce products.
 The company’s goal?
 According to the Einstein FAQ, to help you "become an AI-first company so you can get smarter and more predictive about your customers."

 In other words, a $50+ billion sales and marketing behemoth just went all-in on artificial intelligence.
 The implications—even for those who don’t use Salesforce—are significant.
 We took a closer look at Einstein and how it impacts marketers and salespeople.
 (Hint: Your operations are about to get a lot smarter, a lot faster than you think.)